More Than a Day or Week: the World is Embracing Conflict Resolution

 Finally, since I have always had a global perspective, I have observed that no matter how long we have been on this planet as a species, we have hardly evolved when it comes to violence, either in speech or deed.
 We continually choose war over peace.
 This I do not understand.
 And so, I guess it has become my mission to advance mediation, negotiation, collaboration, and healthy communication wherever it is needed.
 In short, my dream is for mediation to become a first resort to problem solving…not the last.”

 Family lawyer, Joan Bundy, took the IMA New Mediator course and then later joined the IMA Master Mediator, stating the program, “has been a godsend to me in building my mediation skills and making me an even better resource for my clients in resolving disputes amicably and satisfactorily.
-I find the moot mediation sessions particularly helpful, not only the sessions themselves but the feedback and encouragement afterwards.
+I find the moot mediation sessions particularly helpful, not only the sessions themselves but the feedback and encouragement afterward.
 [IMA coaches] inspire me to be the best mediator I can possibly be.”

 Life-changing Opportunities

-One way to celebrate Ombuds Day, Mediation Week, and Conflict Resolution Day is to become a trained mediator yourself or advance your skills, if you are already trained.
+One way to celebrate Ombuds Day, Mediation Week, and Conflict Resolution Day is to become a trained mediator yourself or advance your skills if you are already trained.
 If you are unsure what it takes to launch a mediation practice or to become a mediator, we developed this handy checklist to help you out.

-IMA has multiple educational opportunities for you to develop mediation, negotiation and conflict resolution skills.
+IMA has multiple educational opportunities for you to develop mediation, negotiation, and conflict resolution skills.
 Equipped with these skills, you will be prepared to navigate disputes in your workplaces, schools, homes, and communities with ease and confidence.

 These online courses allow you to participate regardless of your location and interact with participants from around the world during online, live simulations.
 The beauty of them is that you can participate in both the live/interactive portions and the foundational content on your schedule from your own location.
 All participants receive a Certificate of Completion at the end of the course.
 As more people become equipped to peacefully resolve conflict, sustainable peace will be realized.